-Everything you need to know about the Knights of the Old Republic remake
+Star Wars: Knights of the Old Republic remake for PS5 — Everything you need to know

 Judging from the way Lucasfilm and Aspyr talk about it, this seems to be a full remake of Knights of the Old Republic.
 It's much more than a simple port of a remaster that we've seen countless times over the years.
 Though we haven't seen what it will look like, I'd wager it'll be more similar to the Resident Evil 2 remake or the Final Fantasy 7 Remake, completely overhauling and rebuilding the original game from the ground up.

-Lucasfilm Games is also re-recording the dialogue, with Jennifer Hale returning as the Jedi Bastila.
-No other voice actors were announced, but in the announcement teaser, we heard other familiar voices return.
+Lucasfilm Games is also re-recording the dialogue, with Jennifer Hale returning as the Jedi Bastila Shan.
+No other voice actors were announced, so we'll have to wait and see what the rest of the cast looks like.

 Star Wars: Knights of the Old Republic — Gameplay